This post may contain affiliate links. Please read our disclosure policy.

 Put all the ingredients in your food processor, and blend until it’s the desired consistency!
 Easy peasy.
 It’s tasty right after you whip it up, or you can chill it for a bit and it’ll thicken up.
 I prefer to chill it for an hour or so.
 Chilling it will give it more of a dip consistency, so it’ll be perfect for dipping vegetables.

 - If you’re not a fan of sour cream, feel free to substitute with Greek yogurt.
 I tested with 2% plain Greek yogurt, and it still tasted great.

 - I used one smallish chipotle chili pepper and a teaspoon of the adobo sauce.
 That was enough kick for me, but I know that others may want it much hotter!
 Feel free to add in more to suit your tastes.

-- Make a simple green salad, toss it with this dressing, and serve it as a side dish to pair with my Santa Fe Chicken Skillet, this Beef Taco Skillet, or Skillet Salsa Chicken.
+- Make a simple green salad, toss it with this dressing, and serve it as a side dish to pair with my Santa Fe Chicken Skillet, this Beef Taco Skillet, or Easy Chicken Tortilla Soup.

-- It’s also wonderful on nachos, burritos, steak, as a dipping sauce for vegetables or chicken tenders… the list goes on!
-Seriously, the possibilities are endless, and you’ll want to drizzle it over just about everything.
-Basically, it makes any Tex-Mex recipe better.
+- It’s also wonderful on nachos, Fish Tacos, burritos, steak, as a dipping sauce for vegetables or chicken tenders… the possibilities are endless, and you’ll want to drizzle it over just about everything.

 - You can also just make it the star of a taco salad as a main meal.
 Jazz it up with your favorite toppings like tortilla strips and avocado.